ibm-cloud-docs/monitoring/pricing.md

 Complete the following steps to enable an alert:

+1. Launch the web UI.
+For more information on how to launch the Web UI, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig/launch.html#launch).
-1. Create a notification channel https://sysdigdocs.atlassian.net/wiki/spaces/Platform/pages/206503956/Notifications+Management
+2. Create a notification channel.
+For more information, see [Configuring a notification channel](/docs/services/Monitoring-with-Sysdig/notifications.html#create).
+3. Click **ALERTS** to navigate to the *Alerts* section.
-2. View alerts and search for “[IBM]: Usage Tier Change” alert
+2. Search for **[IBM]: Usage Tier Change**.
-3. Edit the alert to use the notification channel from 1)
+3. Edit the alert to add the notification channel.
-4. Save the alert and enable it (edited)
+4. Click **Save**.